triss/sc-renoise/README.md

 	r = Renoise("127.0.0.1", 3333);

-Creating a Renoise Instruments for a SynthDef
+Creating a Renoise Instrument for a SynthDef
 ----------------------------------------------

 Define a SynthDef in the usual manner: